-Washington lawmakers close to deal changing police deadly force laws
+Washington lawmakers near deal to change police deadly-force laws

 Spurred by inaction in Olympia and a continuing string of high-profile police shootings, community advocates in December handed in enough signatures to put an initiative to change the use-of-force law before the Legislature this session.

-The Legislature has been widely expected take no action on that measure, Initiative 940, which would send it to the November ballot.
+The Legislature had been widely expected to take no action on that measure, Initiative 940, which would send it to the November ballot.

 Most Read Stories